 Between the ample sunshine and the easy access to hiking, biking and winter sports, Denver has earned its reputation as an outdoor lover’s paradise.
 But there’s also plenty of fun to be found indoors!
-From escape rooms and arcades to indoor archery and golf, we won’t blame you if you decide to stay inside.
+From escape rooms and arcades to billiards, bowling and golf, we won’t blame you if you decide to stay inside.
+Here are a few favorites to check out on rainy or snowy days (or any time you want to relax inside.)

 It’s all about teamwork at these Denver escape rooms.
 At EscapeWorks Denver, you’ve got one hour to band together with your group of two to twelve people to escape from a clue-filled room.
 Each room features a different scenario: plunder Blackbeard’s pirate ship, escape from an Egyptian tomb, elude the police at Prohibition-era speakeasy or pull off an "Ocean’s Eleven"-inspired casino heist.
 Plus, keep an eye out for seasonal rooms: EscapeWorks ups the scare-factor around Halloween and decks the halls with a Christmas-themed room in the winter.